 - A camera to capture your discoveries (optional)

-Once you have recorded as much as your can find in your 1 m x 1 m square patch, log your findings at Mm².
+- Record as much as your can find in your 1 m x 1 m square patch.

 Go back for more